FREQUENTLY ASKED QUESTIONS

 4. What if my kid has never been to camp?

 That's totally ok!
 There will be plenty of other kids experiencing camp for the first time this week as well.
 We think that means they'll have even more fun!
-We believe camp is a week where LIFE CHANGE happens and there is no better way for a kid to spend their summer than experiencing the LIFE CHANGE that knowing Jesus brings.
+We believe camp is a week where life change happens and there is no better way for a kid to spend their summer than experiencing the life change that knowing Jesus brings.
 They may be scared (you may be more scared than they are), but our team of volunteers and staff, along with the kids and leaders from your own church, will make sure they have the best week ever!

-5. Can i come for a visit?
+5. Can I come for a visit?

 Unfortunately, we cannot have visitors this year at Kids Camp!
 It is in the policy of the new campground that we are using to help ensure that they are aware of everyone who is on their campsite.
 But don't worry, if homesickness starts to happen, there are plenty of caring volunteers that will help them feel more at home while they are away at camp!